Wednesday, September 10, 2025

 Picturesque English cottage in Selworthy, Summerset, photo circa 1888

-As an Arts and Crafts architect designing a house for family use, Savage could implement the opposite notion simply by allowing the site's contours and scenery to guide his choices.
-The actual ordering of rooms into sequences had to do with both their function and the frequency of their use, as modified by the amount of light that could be gathered by putting them in specific locations.
-This prompted Savage to place the bedrooms towards the north end of the dwelling, while the more public spaces (living room, dining room, kitchen and rear porch) were placed to the south.
-Savage would likely have been comfortable evolving the elevations (the building as seen from outside) only after he nailed down the flow of rooms (or floor-plan).
+Savage would likely have been comfortable evolving the elevations (the building as seen from the outside) only after he nailed down this flow of rooms (or floor-plan).
 Foremost among the factors he would have considered was the opportunity to obtain views to scenery by means of the placement of windows.
-In this process, Savage wasn't governed by requirements for symmetry, so he could open a window wherever he needed one (relying on his talent for "informal grouping", which was mentioned in my first post in this series).
-Other architects in the Arts and Crafts tradition felt a similar freedom to open windows wherever they were beneficial: Harvey Ellis, for example, a talented architect and designer who wrote and designed houses for The Craftsman, regularly cited as his maxim: "not symmetry, but balance."
+In this process, Savage wasn't governed by the requirements of symmetry, so he could open a window wherever he felt it would be beneficial (relying on his talent for "informal grouping").
+Other architects in the Arts and Crafts tradition felt similar freedom to open windows wherever they were helpful: Harvey Ellis, for example, a talented architect and designer who both wrote and designed houses for The Craftsman magazine, regularly cited the maxim: "not symmetry, but balance."

 Parker and Unwin continue: "The position of each room in relation to the points of the compass and the outlook should be determined on the spot."
-This is a key concept of house design: the architect first familiarizes himself with the site's specifics, enabling him to comprehend its character, which can then lead him to design a sympathetic structure.
-Necessarily, he would allow for the possibility of view corridors informing both floor plan and the placing of windows.
+This is a key concept of house design: the architect first familiarizes himself with the site's specifics, enabling him to comprehend its characteristics, which can then lead him to design a sympathetic structure.
+Necessarily, he would allow for the possibility of view corridors informing both floor plan and the placement of windows.
 I believe that's just the approach Savage took to building in a pristine landscape.

 Designed by an architect with a painter's eye, as an ornament to the landscape